Date of next review: 07/07/2021

-RNIB's website has been designed with the needs of people with sight problems in mind, including those who use access technology to browse the internet.
-We have also taken on board international guidance and best practice on web accessibility.
+RNIB's website has been designed and developed with the needs of people with sight loss and disability in mind.
+We’ve also taken on board international guidance and best practice on web accessibility.

-We test the website using the following browsers:
+We test the website using the following browsers and assistive technology combinations: